List of Barnyard characters: Main

+Otis

+(voiced by Kevin James in the film and Chris Hardwick in the series) is a male Friesian cow and the leader of the Barnyard.
+He is carefree, goofy and energetic, lacking responsibility and goofing off at any given opportunity.
+Despite this, Otis is highly intelligent and clever enough to come up with solutions to a problem and cares deeply about his friends and family.
+His superhero alter-ego is "Cowman".
+Despite being a steer, he has an udder.

+Pip

-Pip (voiced by Jeff Garcia) is a barn mouse who speaks with a slight Mexican accent and Otis’ best friend.
+Pip (voiced by Jeffrey Garcia) is a slight Mexican-accented barn mouse who is Otis' best friend.
 He has a crush on Bessy, the sassy and sarcastic cow best friend of Abby, but she always rejects him.
 Pip's superhero alter-ego is Ratboy, the sidekick of Cowman.
 Pip is not usually involved with the gang's crazy schemes as much as Freddy, Peck, Pig, etc. are, but still, he usually comes along for the ride.
-Pip's human disguise makes people question him, to which another animal says 'He's the world's smallest man!'.
+Pip's human disguise makes people question him, to which another animal says, 'He's the world's smallest man!'.

+Abby

-Abby (voiced by Leigh Allyn Baker) is a female cow.
+Abby (voiced by Leigh-Allyn Baker) is a female cow.
 Abby is very athletic, allergic to petunias, has an obsessive-compulsive addiction for organizing, and loves cats.
 She replaces Daisy from the film.
+Abby also serves as the series' female protagonist in the episode "Abby & Veronica" where it is revealed she has an older cousin named Veronica who tried manipulating Otis and his friends to get what she wants.
 Her superhero alter-ego is "Cowgirl".

+Pig

-Pig (voiced by Tino Insana) is a filthy and fat pig and is the only character in the show to be named after his own species.
+Pig (voiced by Tino Insana) is a filthy and fat Danish Landrace pig and is the only character in the show to be named after his own species.
 He is very gluttonous and would eat anything, and he does so uncontrollably.
-In several episodes, Pig has various segments on the show that often interrupt the episode at its most important parts, with a few memorable segments are "Viewer Mail", "Ask Dr. Pig", a makeover segment and "Hollywood: Fact or Fiction?", which serves as filler time when an episode story is slightly shorter than its air time.
+In several episodes, Pig has various segments on the show that often interrupt the episode at its most important parts, with a few memorable segments are "Viewer Mail", "Ask Dr. Pig", a makeover segment and "Hollywood: Fact or Fiction?", which serves as filler time when an episode story is slightly shorter than its airtime.
 Pig has a strong, but quite strange, love for unicorns, and he wishes for one in the Christmas special, and is also the animal on the barnyard to dress up and disguise as humans the most times.
 He has a pet skunk named Skunky, and in one episode he is shown to sing in an angelic tenor.
-In another episode, after Pig sat on Pip, it left a mark, and the animals believe that he is related to the pet pigs of Prince Fripplehoot, telling by a birthmark shaped like a crown on his backside and is therefore royal, but the stuck-up pigs turns him down.
+In another episode, after Pig sat on Pip, it left a mark, and the animals believe that he is related to the pet pigs of Prince Fripplehoot, telling by a birthmark shaped like a crown on his backside and is therefore royal, but the stuck-up pigs turn him down.
 His superhero alter-ego is "Mr. Hamtastic".
 Pig makes a cameo in the pilot episode of Planet Sheen along with Otis.